 I bonded with several players, especially Tim Delaney who kind of took me under his wing.
 My football-throwing arm greatly strengthened.
 Soon, Tim and other receivers were asking me to toss hard passes back and forth with them while they waited for their turn to run a play.
 So my role expanded.

 And Coach Coryell amazingly was okay with that.
 Despite his fired-up intensity on game days, he was always honest, straightforward, considerate, and fun for everyone to play (and work) for.
 In fact, many players look back at their Aztec years as the most extraordinary of their athletic life.

 It was extraordinary for me, too.
 It was like I stepped into a mind-blowing magical world totally different than school or home — virtually every day.

 It was an awesome responsibility that I took very seriously.
 After all, the Aztecs had the most innovative passing offense in college football.
-And little ol’ me was one key cog (together with the officials) in making sure on every play the quarterback had a dry, clean ball to throw or hand off.
+And little ol’ me was one key cog (together with the officials on the field) in making sure for every play the quarterback had a dry, clean ball to throw or hand off.
 If I screwed up, THAT could screw up the entire game!